 She was followed by Maggie Kuhn, the founder of the Gray Panthers—an advocacy group for older citizens.
 I realized then that most of what I believed about growing older was merely myth.
 Years later I participated in the birth of the Vital Aging Network at the University of Minnesota.

-In my 25 years in healthcare I worked primarily with stroke survivors.
-I was fortunate to know and be inspired by many amazing older role models.
-It’s important to me to highlight hidden strengths through stories and I had the good fortune to co-edit a collection of true tales by survivors of stroke.
+Before long I was steeped in the lives of stroke survivors—so many amazing older role models.
+Writing program materials and teaching workshops for stroke survivors and healthcare professionals made me realize the importance of highlighting hidden strengths through stories.
+I had the good fortune to co-edit a collection of true tales.
 Climbing the Mountain: Stories of Hope, Healing and Humor after Stroke and Brain Injury was published by Fairview Press (2008, 2014).

 After many years in Minnesota and stints in Michigan and Kansas, I currently I live in Minnesota.

 I’m thrilled to collaborate with Dr. Sandra L. McGuire on the resources at this website.
 She has long devoted her energies to showcasing picture books that avoid stereotypes of aging. (***Read more about Dr. McGuire below.)